 We had few toys and TV (which we got when I was about 11) was our only “tech” entertainment.
 But always there were books.
 Books lined the shelves in my father’s study.
 He took my sister and me to the public library regularly, encouraging us to browse and check out books that interested us.
 My sister read every horse book she could find, especially those by Walter Farley.
 I read all the Louisa May Alcott books.
 And when we brought books home from school or library, our mother often read them, too, and we all enjoyed discussing together the stories.
 In fact, my sister and I always told each other the stories we read.
 As a result, I felt I’d read the Black Stallion books even though I never did.
 And she knew the characters and plots in Little Women and Under the Lilacs even though she didn’t read them.
 She didn’t have to.
 That ability to vicariously experience the stories really helped, because there were so many more books to discover!
 (A side note: When I was a girl I’d hear people argue their point in conversation by saying, “I know it’s true.
 I read it in a book!”
 Whether people were readers or not, I observed that most had a sort of reverential awe of books.)

 The importance of knowing your readers, your audience, your market.

 My father made it a practice to call on his flock in their homes regularly and also to be there whenever trouble hit a family.
-He would stop by their businesses, farms, and work places to have a friendly chat.
+He would stop by their businesses, farms, and work places for a friendly chat.
 When he stood in the pulpit to preach on Sunday, he knew those people.
 He knew their families, their joys and sorrows, the challenges they faced.
 He also knew their interests, their hobbies, what made them laugh or cry.